 We have seen how the carburetor draws fuel from a reservoir supply.
+Here is all about Things you should know about Float System of Classic Cars Carburetor.
 This supply must be maintained at an almost constant level if the carburetor is to operate properly.

 That is, there must always be enough fuel available for the varying amounts of fuel demanded for all engine operating ranges.
 When we discussed the fuel pump it was explained that there was fuel flow to the carburetor from the pump, only on demand from the carburetor. ( Please consider the previous article )